mohammed-salih-mahdi/Content-Aware-Chaotic-Image-Encryption/README.md

-  robustness, key-sensitivity test, chosen-plaintext diffusion probe, NPCR/UACI, global and local entropy, full correlation tables (per-channel, per-direction, and inter-channel), polar histograms, and the NIST SP 800-22 battery — then writes it all to a single text report.
+  robustness, key-sensitivity test, chosen-plaintext diffusion probe, NPCR/UACI, global and local entropy, full correlation tables (per-channel, per-direction, and inter-channel), polar histograms, and the NIST SP 800-22   — then writes it all to a single text report.

 ### `main.py`